kay0223/wearable-ai-heart-monitor/README.md

 Machine-learning and deep-learning models for detecting cardiac anomalies in ECG signals, built as a data-science research project on the **MIT-BIH Arrhythmia** benchmark.
 The work pairs a model-benchmarking pipeline (classical + deep learning) with a user survey that grounds the model's design choices in real patient, caregiver and clinician needs.

-> Academic project — *MDS606 Data Science Research & Ethics*, Sydney Polytechnic Institute (2025).
+> Academic project — *MDS606 Data Science Research & Ethics*,(2025).
 Group research proposal; this repository focuses on the modelling and evaluation work.

 ---